-Can Stateside Puerto Ricans Keep U.S. Citizenship Under Independence? - Puerto Rico Report
+Can Stateside Puerto Ricans Keep U.S. Citizenship in Case of Independence? - PUERTO RICO REPORT

 The Court further explained that “[a]nything less than the severance of the ties for all Filipinos, regardless of residence” whether in or outside of the United States “would not have fulfilled our longstanding national policy to grant independence to the Philippine people.”

 In a nutshell, the Court decided that Rabang, as a Philippines-born U.S. resident, was an “alien.”
-The independence of the Philippines ended Rabang’s status as a U.S. national, his status when he was born in the then-U.S. territory of the Philippines.
+The independence of the Philippines ended Rabang’s status as a U.S. national, his status at the time of his birth in the then-U.S. territory of the Philippines.

 In doing so, the Court considered the “constitutionally secured birthright of citizenship acquired by the American-born” to be in a class by itself.
 Rabang was deported.